emilian-chiper/zettelkasten_ech/5-zettelkasten/pern_stack_intro.md

 #### Step 1: Project Structure
 ##### Build a new folder for the project
-This main directory should contain two subdirectories: `/server` and `/client`, each containing only the files related to the server (API) and the client (UI), respectively.
+This main directory should contain two sub-directories: `/server` and `/client`, each containing only the files related to the server (API) and the client (UI), respectively.
 This will help keep your project clean and organized.

 ##### Initialize the project
 **Server:** Initialize the project using `npm init` in the server folder to create a Node.js project.
 Next, install the required dependencies for this basic PERN Stack example using `npm`: